kelltom/OS-Bot-COLOR/README.md

 The [Bot](src/model/bot.py) class contains functionality and properties required by *all* bots.
 This includes the ability to start, stop, and pause the bot, log messages, update progress, and so on.

-The [RuneliteBot](src/model/runelite_bot.py) class contains botting functionality that all Runelite-based games will have.
+The [RuneLiteBot](src/model/RuneLite_bot.py) class contains botting functionality that all RuneLite-based games will have.
 E.g., the ability to fetch the coordinates of all tagged objects on screen.

 The green boxes represent classes for specific games.
-Each game needs a dedicated parent class that inherits either *Bot* or *RuneliteBot*.
-Every private server is different - and although they may share the Runelite client, that does not mean their UI elements will be in the same place as other games.
+Each game needs a dedicated parent class that inherits either *Bot* or *RuneLiteBot*.
+Every private server is different - and although they may share the RuneLite client, that does not mean their UI elements will be in the same place as other games.
 These classes will have game-specific functionality.
 E.g., banking, loading bank presets, teleporting via custom interfaces, etc.

 The orange represents custom bots.
 If you're a developer, this is what you'd be working with.
 By creating a new bot class and inheriting the appropriate parent class, you'll have access to a plethora of tools that'll make your life easier.

-### RuneliteBot Color Isolation Example
+### RuneLiteBot Color Isolation Example

 ![](documentation/media/color_isolation_example.png)